A local Mac Studio appliance

 Runs in your office

-The box lives on the shelf where you can point to it.
+The appliance lives in the back office where you can point to it.
 It is not a service somewhere else.
 If the internet goes down, the office book still opens.

 Your records stay yours